Winnti – BioGenix Solutions

 • Mid-Game: Becomes evasive when the authentication policy gap is identified

-• Resolution: Discloses her role in the exception – frames it as a merger integration decision that needed lifecycle review
+• Resolution: Discloses her role in the exception – frames it as a post-merger integration decision that needed lifecycle review

 Roleplay Notes: Katrine is an asset to the response – her obstruction only appears on one specific topic.
 Push her gently if the team notices inconsistency in her cooperation.